Trust Centre Where your data lives

 Product analytics (metadata only)

+Entity: PostHog, EU region.
 Purpose: Aggregate product-usage metrics to support product decisions.
 Used on the authenticated application for feature-level usage patterns only; not for marketing analytics.
 Location of processing: European Union.
-Data categories: Non-content event metadata (feature use, doc type selected, timestamps, user id).
+Data categories: Non-content event metadata (feature use, doc type selected, timestamps, account id).
 No draft bodies, no chat messages, no transcript content, no patient-identifying content.
 Safeguards: Provider's Data Processing Agreement.
 EU-region instance (content kept in-region).
+Runs server-side only: the PostHog browser SDK is never loaded, so no analytics cookie or client-side storage is set in the clinician's browser.
 We never send content payloads.
 Onward transfers: None material to customer data.

 DNS and marketing-site CDN